To remove a dried paint coating, you must use a strong solvent. So, can you use lacquer thinner to remove paint?

 - Wipe off the soft paint.

-You can also use a paintbrush to spread light coats of lacquer thinner over wood.
-Don’t leave the lacquer thinner on wood for more than 7-10 minutes, as it can damage the surface.
+You can also use a brush to spread light coats of lacquer thinner over wood.
+Don’t leave it on wood for more than 7-10 minutes, as it can damage it.
+You can use mineral spirits, acetone, and rubbing alcohol as an alternative to it.

-- Apply the lacquer thinner over the metal using a rag or paintbrush.
+- Apply it over the metal using a rag.

 - Wait a few minutes.